 Respect Your Users

-Fundamentally, GPPR is a (slightly messy and designed by committee) effort to enforce the mindset and practice of respecting your users as human beings – as people who deserve to understand what you’re doing on their behalf, who deserve to see some direct benefit from sharing their data if it’s being used to generate financial profit, and who will be very literally at personal or financial risk if their personal data is lost, exposed, or otherwise misused.
+Fundamentally, GDPR is an effort to enforce the mindset and practice of respecting your users as human beings – as people who deserve to understand what you’re doing on their behalf, who deserve to see some direct benefit from sharing their data if it’s being used to generate financial profit, and who will be very literally at personal or financial risk if their personal data is lost, exposed, or otherwise misused.

-And as a point of principle, that sounds like a good way to treat all your users, not just the ones from Europe.
+And as a point of principle, that sounds like a good way to treat all your users.